Book My Growth Assessment

 The Peak-End Rule: Why Your Last 60 Seconds Matter More Than Your Surgery

-A patient does not remember their appointment as a continuous experience.
-The brain does not create a faithful recording of every minute from arrival to departure.
-Instead, it constructs a simplified narrative based on two specific moments: the most emotionally intense point and the very last moment.
-This cognitive shortcut means that hours of clinical excellence can be overwritten by a single anticlimactic interaction at the front desk.
-For practices building an elite brand, understanding how memory works is as important as the quality of the clinical work itself.
+A patient does not remember a visit minute by minute.
+The brain keeps no full recording from arrival to exit.
+Instead, it builds a short story from two moments.
+The first is the most intense point.
+The second is the very last moment.
+This shortcut has a big effect.
+Hours of great clinical work can be erased by one flat moment at the front desk.
+So for an elite brand, how memory works matters as much as the clinical skill itself.

 The Science Behind the Peak-End Rule